CPS-IL/lgsvl_msgs/README.md

+This repository was forked from [LG SVL Msgs](https://github.com/lgsvl/lgsvl_msgs) for the evaluation of [Perception Simplex](https://github.com/CPS-IL/perception_simplex), please refer to the instructions at [Perception Simplex](https://github.com/CPS-IL/perception_simplex).
+The engineering version, uploaded and maintained by Simon Yu, is also [available](https://github.com/cpsintegrationlab/lgsvl_msgs).

+---
+The original ReadMe follows:

 # Protobuf Package lgsvl_msgs for LG SVL Automotive Simulator

-This repository was forked from [https://github.com/lgsvl/lgsvl_msgs/tree/protobuf](https://github.com/lgsvl/lgsvl_msgs/tree/protobuf)

 This repository contains protobuf message definitions for lgsvl_msgs to subscribe protobuf messages being published by LG SVL Automotive Simulator via cyber bridge.